noir-lang/noir/yarn-project/noir-contracts/README.md

 # Noir contracts

-This package contains the source code and the Aztec ABIs for the example contracts used in the e2e tests.
+This package contains the source code and the Aztec ABIs for the example contracts used in tests.

 ## Building the contracts